genepattern/tfsites.AnnotateAndVisualizeTFSites/docs/v3/index.md

     - File containing one or more DNA sequences to be annotated.
 - **TF affinity information (.tsv)**
     - File containing all the information for the transcription factors being analyzed.
 This includes the TF name, color, binding site definition, affinity reference data (optional), and minimum affinity (optional).
+- **TF affinity files (.tsv)**
+    - File containing a list of affinity data referenced in the TF affinity information file.
 - **batch motif input file (.txt)**
     - File containing PWMs to predict and score binding sites.
 This file can be obtained using `GenerateMotifDatabase`.
 - **PWM minimum score (float)**